-- Areas you aren’t in very regularly.
+- Spaces you aren’t in very regularly.

-- Locations with hot and cold spots.
+- Rooms with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Specialists Can Take Care of All Your Mini-Split Installation Needs

 From helping you choose the right model to professionally installing it, our professionals at West Michigan Heating & Air Conditioning Services can take care of all your mini-split installation needs.
 Reach us at (616) 319-1436 right away to learn how a mini-split system can make your home more comfortable and to receive your free estimate!